+Proposed reforms and their expected results for better health human resources:

+2 year internship without any significant change in duration of MBBS course Experienced doctors for community

+Provision of 1 year rural internship This will make doctors available in rural area

+Learning span of almost all subjects has positively (not too long or too short) been increased Sufficient learning span will help in better understanding of subjects and it will invariably produce well baked doctors

-Advantages of modified curriculum:
+Additional advantages of modified curriculum:

-Enough time for phase I subjects, even if admissions are delayed.
+Enough time for phase I & phase III subjects.

-Enough time to study major clinical subjects in phase III.

 Better understanding of pathology as it is taught simultaneously with the normal human body.

 Easier to learn basics of clinical postings like history taking as students are already aware of various diseases and their pathology.

-Better understanding and increased interest in community medicine as it is learnt through actual interaction with the community during the internship.

-As students already have knowledge of pre, para and clinical subjects it will be easier for them to learn community medicine during internship and actively participate in community awareness programs.
-It will also help in better personality development of the student.

-Burden of community medicine examination during undergraduation can be removed.

-The teaching of FMT (forensic pathology, clinical forensics, toxicology and ethics) in phase III will help student in better management of medico-legal issues.
+The teaching of FMT and community medicine in phase III will help student in better management of medico-legal issues and practice of preventive medicine during internship.

-2 years of internship will ensure better and experienced doctors for society.

-1 year rural internship will make abundant trained doctors available in rural areas.
+Burden of community medicine examination during under graduation can be removed.

 No need of compulsory bond service.

 No need to start bridging course between MBBS and AYUSH.
 This will not only prevent the formation of substandard crosspathy doctors, but also help in strengthening of AYUSH system.